top of page

 DJI_0180_edited_edited.jpg

-Clustered territories
+Clustered Heritage

 Characterized by social, economic and environmental compression affecting local identity